SonalPinto/kronos/docs/arch_overview.md

 ## Fetch

-The instruction fetch stage reads word-aligned (4B) 32-bit instructions over a simple `req`/`gnt` style synchronous interface, designed to play well with synchronous single-port SRAM.
+The instruction fetch stage reads word-aligned (4B) 32-bit instructions over a simple **Wishbone** master style synchronous interface, designed to play well with synchronous single-port SRAM.
 The Program Counter (`PC`) is 32b wide as per RV32I spec (`XLEN = 32`).
 Under ideal circumstances an instruction is fetched every cycle, offering ideal throughput.
 The `PC` always increments to the next word (`PC+4`) unless the core needs to jump as a result of an instruction or to the trap handler.

 ## Decode